EdetSimon/Dreashpacc/README.md

-- 👋 Hi, I’m @Dreashpacc
+- 👋 Hi, I’m Simon
-- 👀 I’m interested in programming(kotlin,java,python,ruby),framework and industries
-- 🌱 I’m currently learning kotlin and android
+- 🌱 Data Analyst(I have a lot of experience in data analysis and I'm very familiar with the software you use and I know how to work with people.
+I'm also very good at finding patterns in data and communicating my results)
-- 💞️ I’m looking to have someone put me through kotlin and android
+- 💞️ I’m currently looking for a job in Data Analysis
 - 📫 How to reach me email-: dreashpacc@gmail.com, phone number-: +2348119593180

 <!---